How to Crochet A Mini Plushie from Super Bulky Yarn

 Starting with the smile is recommended.
 Another detail worth talking about is the white embroidery around the eyes that makes them look even cuter.
 This is also a no-sew plushie worked top down, including arms.

 Let’s crochet a 15 cm long Dachshund plushie within 45 minutes, following this quick pattern.
-As with any Dachshund amigurumi, it is crocheted in a REAL ANIMAL pose, that is, with four legs.
+As with any Dachshund amigurumi, it is crocheted in a real animal pose, with four legs.

 It is a low-sew plushie and worked along the length from the head to the back.
-Ears are added later by surface-stitching, so in fact, you can call it no-sew.
+Ears are added later by surface-stitching, so it can almost be considered no-sew.

-You can also crochet it with differnt color for the legs.
+You can also crochet it with different colors for the legs.
 Since black plastic eyes and nose are used, I recommend crocheting it in a light color for better contrast.
 Finish it off with a yarn neck belt.

 Go To Tutorial (English)

-This 10cm sheep doll, crocheted using both cotton and plush yarn, is one of my favorite crochet plushie patterns.
-You can also crochet it in the girl version by crocheting a skirt after finishing.
+This 10 cm sheep doll, crocheted using both cotton and plush yarn, is one of my favorite crochet plushie patterns.
+You can also crochet it in a girl version by adding a skirt after finishing.

-Practically, any color can be chosen for the fur, including even purple and yellow, as you will see later in the tutorial.
+Practically, any color can be chosen for the fur, including purple and yellow, as you will see in the tutorial.

-The idea is to crochet a small no-sew sheep amigurumi first, using thin cotton yarn and separately making the bobble stitch hat and collar.
-Or I should say, head and neck fur.
+The idea is to crochet a small no-sew sheep amigurumi first, using thin cotton yarn, and separately making the bobble stitch hat and collar (head and neck fur).
 Crochet this for baby showers, spring, and birthdays.